‘Celebrity Big Brother’: Dina Lohan Dishes On Secret Relationship With Boyfriend She’s Never Met In Person

 Dina Lohan has a special man in her life, but she wouldn’t recognize him if she passed him on the street.
 In a shocking confession to her Celebrity Big Brother housemates, the 56-year-old reality star revealed that she has never met her boyfriend of five years in person.
-Lohan hasn’t even Facetimed the guy.
+Lohan hasn’t even FaceTimed the guy.

 In a conversation that you can see below, Dina Lohan opened up about her bizarre boyfriend situation when talking to Kandi Burruss, Tamar Braxton, and Natalie Eva Marie on Thursday’s episode of Celebrity Big Brother.
 The mom of Lindsay Lohan told her housemates that she’s been talking to “a special someone” for five years on the phone and feels she will marry him someday despite never meeting him in person, according to People.

-Lohan, who lives in New York, went on to explain that her longtime love lives in San Francisco and is taking care of his elderly mother, so he can’t leave the city.
+Lohan, who lives in New York, went on to explain that her longtime love lives in San Francisco and is taking care of his elderly mother so he can’t leave the city.
 The Celebrity Big Brother star admitted that while her relationship seems “crazy,” she insists it is the real deal.

 “It’s personal, He’s real.
 I swear, it’s crazy.
 But I’m going to marry him.
 It’s really, really true.
 I talk to his ma!”